Evan2790/columbia_fintech/Challenges/.ipynb_checkpoints/Challenge_1_JPMCoin-checkpoint.md

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

     -I would suggest offering more crypto ETFs and investment vehicles.
 There has been traction in the area and the firm is working with other companies to make that happen.
-This would allow customers to benefit on the growth of the innovation and expand the offerings of the banks.
 I would also investigate more into identity and access solutions based on blockchain technology.
-Since a blockchain based system can run continously and is a distributed ledger, this would provide an extra layer of security in case of a failure or breach.

 * Why do you think that offering this product or service would benefit the company?